 Of course, this one had to be first on the list.
 Most Insurance companies pay contracted roadside assistance providers less, much less, than what a customer would pay if they called you direct.

-If you’re someone who hasn’t yet experienced the joys of working with the insurance companies as a contracted roadside assistance provider you might be willing to accept less money.
-You might think, “Yeah the rates may be low, but there’s going to be a lot of volume, which will more than make up for the low rates.”
+If you’re someone who hasn’t yet experienced the joys of working with the insurance companies as a contracted roadside assistance provider, you might be willing to accept less money.
+You might think, “Yeah, the rates may be low, but there’s going to be a lot of volumes, which will more than make up for the low rates.”